 This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Painting”.

-1. In a white wash, after how many hours is dissolved gum added to solution?
+1. In a white wash, after how many hours is dissolved gum added to the solution?

 a) 24 hours